OpenEvalProject/evals/manuscripts/elife-70372/v3/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/70372/elife-70372-fig3-v3.jpg)

 **Figure 3.:** Key interacting residues shown as sticks in cartoon representation of WIPI2d:ATG16L1 interface shown from (A) the WIPI2d face or (B) down the ATG16L1 helix.
 (C) Inputs for the (D) Pull-down assays of mutant WIPI2d constructs and wild type with GST-ATG16L1 W2IR.
 GSH resin was used to pull-down GST-ATG16L1 W2IR from purified protein mixture.
-The pull-down results were performed in triplicates and visualized by SDS–PAGE and Coomassie blue staining.Figure 3—source data 1.Figure 3.Uncropped gel used in Figure 3C,D with lanes labeled similarly.
+The pull-down results were performed in triplicates and visualized by SDS–PAGE and Coomassie blue staining.

-## Roles of WIPI2 interfacial residues
+### Roles of WIPI2 interfacial residues

 To evaluate the role of specific residues at the interface, we introduced single site mutations into WIPI2d to disrupt binding.
 H85E, K88E, and C93E were designed to perturb the electropositive WIPI2d surface on blade 2 (Figures 2B and 3A,B).
 L69E and I92E were designed to disrupt the hydrophobic groove for hydrophobic packing of ATG16L1 (Figures 2 and 3Figures 2D and 3A,B).
 K128E and R108E were chosen to abolish the interactions with Gln 217 and Glu 230 in ATG16L1, respectively (Figures 2E and 3A,B).
 R125E was designed to disrupt the bridging interaction to Lys88 (Dooley et al., 2014).
 Both R108E and R125E were previously shown to reduce binding within the cellular context; thus, these two mutants also served to confirm that our in vitro binding experiments support the findings of previously reported immunoprecipitations (Dooley et al., 2014).
 To investigate the effects of these mutants on complex formation, we purified the mutant proteins and performed a coprecipitation assay using immobilized GST-ATG16L1 W2IR (Figure 3C,D).
 It was observed that L69E and C93E were prone to aggregation and were therefore not characterized further.
 All other mutants expressed at near identical levels as wild type, were purified at equivalent yields, and so presumed not to have grossly perturbed structures and stabilities.
 H85E, K88E, and I92E completely abolished binding to ATG16L1, while R108E and R125E retained weak binding to ATG16L1 (Figure 3D).
 Interestingly, K128E is coprecipitated at similar levels to WT WIPI2d (Figure 3D).
 Lys128 is positioned within a flexible loop (Figure 3A) near the location of three disordered Arg residues in the N-terminal part of the ATG16L1 W2IR preceding Gln 217.
 The resulting charge repulsion might offset the contribution of the W2IR Gln 217 hydrogen bond.
 The presence of these apparent negative interactions suggests that the association of the wild-type complex has evolved to a moderate affinity to facilitate the dissolution of the complex during the course of autophagosome maturation.

-## The WIPI2d:ATG16L1 W2IR interface is required for LC3 lipidation in vitro
+### The WIPI2d:ATG16L1 W2IR interface is required for LC3 lipidation in vitro

 We next assessed the ability of WIPI2d mutants to activate E3 membrane recruitment and LC3 lipidation in a microscopy-based GUV assay (Chang et al., 2021b; Fracchiolla et al., 2020).
 In the presence of WIPI2d WT and the LC3 conjugation machinery (ATG7, ATG3, the ATG12–5-16 L, and a mCherry-LC3B construct corresponding to the ATG4-processed form) (Figure 4A), PI3KC3-C1 robustly triggered membrane recruitment of the E3-GFP complex and activated mCherry-LC3B lipidation (Figure 4B,C).
 Consistent with expectation, mutation of the previously characterized ATG16L1 binding sites R108E and R125E significantly reduced E3 membrane binding and LC3 lipidation (Figure 4B,C).
 The mutants H85E and I92E almost completely abolished E3 membrane binding and LC3 lipidation (Figure 4B,C).
 The K88E mutant also had an obvious defect in E3 recruitment and LC3 lipidation (Figure 4B,C).
 All of these observations are consistent with the loss of binding noted in the GST pull-down experiments.
 Consistent with the positive pull-down result, the K128E mutant fully retained the ability to recruit E3 to GUV membrane and activate subsequent LC3 lipidation (Figure 4).
 These data confirm that the ATG16L1 binding interface on WIPI2d is responsible for the E3 recruitment and activation that promotes LC3 membrane conjugation.